 Skip to main content

 Marco Chacón is a Ph.D student in Education Studies at UC San Diego.
-He taught for 10 years in New York, Chicago and Kansas City prior to starting his doctoral studies, including high school and middle school history, Spanish, and psychology, and self-contained elementary classes.
-He earned an M.S. in elementary teaching from Northwestern University and B.A. in psychology from Washington University in St. Louis, where he subsequently worked as a Research Assistant, studying human learning and memory in educational settings.
-Most recently he served as a Data Analyst for Los Angeles Unified School District’s Strategic Data & Evaluation Branch, co-authoring a mixed-methods evaluation of cohort I community schools.
-Current research interests include education finance, curricular models that promote deep learning, and teacher well-being in low-income, urban communities.
+Prior to beginning his doctoral work, he taught for 10 years in New York, Chicago and Kansas City, including high school and middle school social studies and Spanish, and self-contained elementary classes.
+He earned an M.S. in elementary teaching from Northwestern University and B.A. in psychology from Washington University in St. Louis, where he also conducted learning and memory-related research.
+Most recently he served as a data analyst for Los Angeles Unified School District’s Strategic Data & Evaluation Branch, co-authoring mixed-methods examinations of Cohort I Community Schools and Student Equity Needs Index (SENI) spending.
+Current research seeks to build understanding of instructional models that promote deep learning, equity and well-being, and the finance and policy contexts that influence their feasibility.

 Curriculum Vitae